nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasecomponentunreadyreplicas.md

 - Not all SMs have been scheduled by Kubernes or not all SM processes have started
 - Some of the SM pods are in `CrashLoopBackOff` state with long back-off
-- There is a _ghost_ archive metadata provisioned in the domain which is not served by an actual SM
+- There is a _defunct_ archive metadata provisioned in the domain which is not served by an actual SM

 {{< /details >}}

-{{< details "Symptom 6: An TE in `TRACKED` state for a long time" >}}
+{{< details "Scenario 6: An TE in `TRACKED` state for a long time" >}}

 A TE process joins the database via an entry node which is normally the first SM that goes to `RUNNING` state.
 NuoDB Admin performs synchronization tasks so that TEs are started after the entry node is available.